Cuddly Toys: History

+The band's first release was the single "Madman", a song written by Steve Harley and Marc Bolan (with contributions from David Bowie), which reached No. 19 in the UK Indie Chart in 1980.
+Bolan offered to manage the band but died before doing so.
+They were eventually managed by Kendo Nagasaki.

-On the first recording sessions as Cuddly Toys (that later were to appear on the album "Guillotine Theatre"), they were augmented by Alig Fodder and Nicky Brockway (piano).
-Then Billy Surgeoner joined the band for further album sessions as well as live appearances, playing keyboard synthesisers.
-The band's first release was the single "Madman", a song written by David Bowie and Marc Bolan shortly before Bolan's death, which reached No. 19 in the UK Indie Chart.
+On the first recording sessions as Cuddly Toys (later to appear on the album Guillotine Theatre), they were augmented by Alig Fodder and Nicky Brockway (piano).
+Billy Surgeoner then joined the band for further album sessions as well as live appearances, playing keyboard synthesisers.

 They next released the Guillotine Theatre album in 1979 on Japanese label Teichiku, and a remixed version issued in the UK in 1980 on Fresh Records, which reached No. 1 in the indie album chart and 8 in the main billboard charts.
 The album was described by Dave Thompson, in a review for AllMusic, as "one of the underrated classics of the late 1970s, as delivered by one of the most underrated bands".
 The band continued with various personnel changes through until 1987.

-Fodder went on to form Family Fodder.
-Sean Purcell released a single together with Phil Pickering of Webcore under the name Goat.
 The line-up of Cuddly Toys started evolving at the time of the sessions for the "Someone's Crying" 7" & 12" EP.
-They then recorded the "Trials and Crosses" album, initially still with original bassist Tony Baggett, but he left almost immediately being replaced by Paul Wilson on bass, completing the full line-up change.
+They then recorded the Trials and Crosses album, initially still with original bassist Tony Baggett, but he left almost immediately being replaced by Paul Wilson on bass, completing the full line-up change.
 Sean who was half Irish died in Ireland in 1996 from a brain tumour.

-"Guillotine Theatre" has been reissued on CD with extra tracks together with a DVD including video promos.
-"Trials and Crosses" has been reissued on CD together with an extra disc of previously unreleased recordings.
+Guillotine Theatre has been reissued on CD with extra tracks together with a DVD including video promos.
+Trials and Crosses has been reissued on CD together with an extra disc of previously unreleased recordings.
 Both releases are on Jungle Records.